Beja

 - Scientific Contributions

-- Scientific contributions are limited but include traditional ecological knowledge valuable for sustainable practices.
+- Contributions are primarily in traditional ecological knowledge and sustainable pastoral practices.

 - Culinary Innovations